Integrable Deformations of Sigma Models: Bibliography and generalisations

 The SSSM~\eqref{eq:sssm} and the $\Integer_T$ coset models~\eqref{eq:z4cosets} and~\eqref{eq:gs} have a $\grp{G}$ global symmetry, which acts as $g \to g_\ind{L} g$.
 Just as for the PCM and the PCWZM, the conserved current of the SSSM can be normalised such that it is also flat on-shell.
 Therefore, it can be used to construct a Lax connection and an infinite number of local conserved charges in involution~\cite{Faddeev:1985qu,Faddeev:1987ph,Babelon:2003qtg,Evans:1999mj,Evans:2000hx,Evans:2000qx}, as required for classical integrability.
-More generally, such charges can be constructed if the Poisson bracket of the Lax matrix, that is the spatial component of the Lax connection $\Lax_x$, with itself satisfies a Maillet bracket~\cite{Maillet:1985fn,Maillet:1985ek} with twist function~\cite{Lacroix:2017isl,Lacroix:2018njs}.
-This construction does not require the existence of a flat and conserved current, hence can be applied to the $\Integer_T$ coset models~\cite{Magro:2008dv,Ke:2011zzb,Ke:2011zzd,Lacroix:2018njs} and is also particularly useful when studying integrable deformations that break the global symmetry.
-As in the case of the PCM, the SSSM also has a hidden symmetry that takes the form of a classical Yangian algebra.
-Comprehensive reviews on Yangians include~\cite{Bernard:1992ya,MacKay:2004tc,Loebbert:2016cdm}.
+More generally, such charges can be constructed if the Poisson bracket of the Lax matrix, that is the spatial component of the Lax connection $\Lax_x$, with itself satisfies a Maillet bracket~\cite{Maillet:1985fn,Maillet:1985ek,Rajeev:1996kk} with twist function~\cite{Lacroix:2017isl,Lacroix:2018njs}.
+This construction does not require the existence of a conserved and flat current, hence can be applied to the $\Integer_T$ coset models~\cite{Magro:2008dv,Ke:2011zzb,Ke:2011zzd,Lacroix:2018njs} and is also useful when studying integrable deformations that break the global symmetry.
+As in the case of the PCM, there is evidence that the coset models, in particular the SSSM, also have a hidden symmetry that takes the form of a classical Yangian algebra.
+An introduction to classical integrability is given in the accompanying \iflectures lecture notes \else review article \fi ``Introduction to classical and quantum integrability'' by A.~L.~Retore~\cite{Retore:2021wwh} and a more in depth exposition can be found in~\cite{Babelon:2003qtg}, while comprehensive reviews on Yangians include~\cite{Bernard:1992ya,MacKay:2004tc,Loebbert:2016cdm}.

 Let us now briefly discuss some of the quantum properties of these models.
 The one-loop renormalisability of the 2-d sigma model~\eqref{eq:gensigmamodel} with the factor of $\frac{1}{2\pi\alpha'}$ restored is well-known to be governed by the Ricci flow equation~\cite{Friedan:1980jm,Braaten:1985is}